uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 ### Get support if you're qualified to teach maths, physics or modern languages

-If you’re an international qualified teacher of maths, physics, or modern foreign languages at secondary school age, you can get one-to-one support with:
+If you’re an internationally-qualified teacher of maths, physics, or modern foreign languages at secondary school age, you can get one-to-one support with:

 * the application process, such as writing a personal statement and preparing for an interview
 * accessing courses to enhance your subject knowledge